 Packer C, Pusey AE (1987) Intrasexual cooperation and the sex ratio in African lions.
 Am.
 Nat 130: 636 – 642

 “The housing and care of the lions was assessed by the Zimbabwe National Society for the Prevention of Cruelty to Animals and found to be excellent.
-The ZNSPCA further concluded that the lion breeding program was highly ethical and extremely well managed” (from a report compiled by Dr. R.D.
+The ZNSPCA further concluded that the program was highly ethical and extremely well managed” (from a report compiled by Dr. R.D.
 Taylor, Conservation Programme Director for the WWF Southern African Regional Programme Office (SARPO) 10th January 2005).

 Regular inspections are conducted by the Zimbabwe Parks & Wildlife Management Authority and the Zambia Wildlife Authority to ensure standards are maintained.
 Antelope Park is also member of PAAZAB, the Pan-African Association of Zoos & Aquaria, which provides an ethical code to work by in the treatment of animals in captivity.